Murphydbuffalo/hyp/README.md

 #### Callbacks
 + `after_create` - If you've set `Hyp.experiment_complete_callback` to an object that responds to `#call` in the `config/intializers/hyp.rb` file that object will have `#call` invoked with the `#id` of the experiment once it has run to completion.

+## Testing
+There are RSpec unit tests in the `spec` directory and and a dummy Rails application under `spec/dummy` you can boot up to play around with Hyp in the browser.
+To run the dummy app you need to:
+1. `Run a postgres server`
+2. `createdb dummy_development`
+3. `cd spec/dummy`
+4. `bundle install`
+5. `bundle exec rake db:migrate`
+6. `rails s`

 ## Contributing
 Contributions are most welcome, but remember: You're required to be nice to others!
 It's the law!